 AR simulators do retain realistic haptic feedback and provide an objective assessment of the performance of the trainee.
 These methods are valuable in the sense that trainees are able to use the same equipment as in surgery rooms during the simulation as well, which can not be achieved in virtual reality.
 Besides, AR and VR simulators do not require an expert to be present during the training which actually eliminates the physical borders and makes medical education available everywhere with an internet connection.
 This is considered to be the most revolutionary technology implemented in higher education.

 Apart from surgery simulations, AR becomes handy in freshman anatomy classes too.
-As all medical students can tell, human anatomy is one of the most fundamental classes of med school and learning it mostly through 2D diagrams on traditional textbooks, videos, or human torso models.
+As all medical students can tell, human anatomy is one of the most fundamental classes of med school, and learning it mostly through 2D diagrams in traditional textbooks, videos, or human torso models.

 An immersive way of seeing muscles, veins, organs, and more body parts in detail through a life-like experience is an unprecedented opportunity.
 Complete Anatomy is one of the apps in this field that provides more than 17,000 human body structures available as 3D models.
 Students can interact with each of them both conventionally and by projecting the body parts on a flat surface.
 Besides, the app can host multi-user sessions, so students and doctors can work together on the same project.

-With theaters embracing technologies such as the ARShow platform, which allows producers to add AR elements into live performances and stage decorations, university drama departments are incorporating augmented reality into their curricula.
+With theaters embracing technologies such as the ARShow platform, which allows producers to add AR elements to live performances and stage decorations, university drama departments are incorporating augmented reality into their curricula.

 For example, one college developed an AR app to visualize stage design named AR Stage Craft and allow virtual walk-throughs and rehearsals before set construction.
 Students learn how to design theater sets by using CAD (computer-aided drafting) during classes and import them to the Stage Craft app to better visualize the full setting.